jshin313/site/content/posts/college/calc2.md

 If $\lim\limits_{n\to\infty} \left|\frac{a_{n+1}}{a_n}\right| = L$, where $a_n$ has nonzero terms
 1. If L < 1, then $\sum_{n=1}^{\infty} a_n$ converges absolutely.
 2. If L > 1, then $\sum_{n=1}^{\infty} a_n$ diverges.
-3. If L = 1 or nonexistent, the ratio test is inconclusive.
+3. If L = 1 or nonexistent (not infinity tho), the ratio test is inconclusive.

 Use for factorials or where e to the power of n is in the denominator